FranDiGio/dev-brain/2- Methodologies/Agile.md

 4. **Responding to change over following a plan**
     Plans are useful, but Agile teams expect change and treat it as an opportunity to improve, not a failure to plan.
 Flexibility is built into the process.

-Agile is not a single method — it’s a **set of principles** that inform frameworks such as [[Scrum]], [[Kanban]], and [[Extreme Programming (XP)]].
+- Agile is not a single method — it’s a **set of principles** that inform frameworks such as [[Scrum]], [[Kanban]], and [[Extreme Programming (XP)]].

-Teams working in Agile cycles deliver small, usable increments of software, gather feedback early, and adapt continuously.
+- Teams working in Agile cycles deliver small, usable increments of software, gather feedback early, and adapt continuously.
 This promotes faster learning, reduces waste, and keeps projects aligned with user needs.

-Agile also promotes **cross-functional teams**, **self-organization**, and **transparency**, which help create a culture of trust and accountability — principles that later evolved further in DevOps.

 ---
-## `Limitations`
+## `Challenges`

 - Misinterpreting “no documentation” as “no structure.”
 - Using “responding to change” as an excuse for poor planning.